Business

 -

-How did you price your product, service or merchandise to make a fair profit and, at the
+How did you price your product, service or merchandise to make a fair profit and, at the same time, be competitive?

 -